Corporate Governance Policy

 External Auditor and Third Party Advisors

-As of fiscal 2014, GNI has engaged Ernst & Young ShinNihon LLC as the Company's external auditor in accordance with the Financial Instruments and Exchange Act.
+For Fiscal Year 2022, GNI has engaged Grant Thornton Taiyo LLC as the Company's external auditor in accordance with the Financial Instruments and Exchange Act.
 Any corrective actions or improvements suggested by the external auditor are promptly implemented by management.
 The Company will seek professional guidance from external sources such as attorneys, financial advisors or experts to assist and advise the Board of Directors and management.